COVID-19 pandemic in Kosovo: 20–31 March 2020

-On 25 March, eight new cases of coronavirus were confirmed, four cases were confirmed from the village Domanek of Mališevo, three cases from Kosovo's capital, Pristina and one case from village Studime e Ulët of Vučitrn.
+On 25 March, eight new cases of coronavirus were confirmed, four cases were confirmed from the village Domanek of Malisheva, three cases from Kosovo's capital, Pristina and one case from village Studime e Ulët of Vushtrri.
 All cases was as a result of contact with people that tested positive days before on these villages and municipalities and the number of infected people rose to 71.

 On 26 March is marked the first recovery case, the son of the first death of coronavirus resulted negative in the second test.
-A few minutes later, four cases were confirmed from the village Studime e Ulët of Vučitrn, three cases from Kosovo's capital, Pristina and one case from village Llugaxhi of Peć was tested positive with coronavirus, but the night of same day comes to an end with seven new cases from Mališevo was tested positive with coronavirus and the number of infected people rose to 86.
+A few minutes later, four cases were confirmed from the village Studime e Ulët of Vushtrri, three cases from Kosovo's capital, Pristina and one case from village Llugaxhi of Peja was tested positive with coronavirus, but the night of same day comes to an end with seven new cases from Malisheva was tested positive with coronavirus and the number of infected people rose to 86.

 On 27 March, two new cases of coronavirus are confirmed in the evening, one from Gjakova and the other from Kosovo's capital, Pristina and the number of positive cases rose to 88.

-On 28 March, two new cases of coronavirus are confirmed, one from Podujevo and the other from Kosovo's capital, Pristina.
+On 28 March, two new cases of coronavirus are confirmed, one from Podujevë and the other from Kosovo's capital, Pristina.
 Another one new case of coronavirus were confirmed that same day again in Pristina, and all cases was contact cases.

-On 29 March, two new cases of coronavirus are confirmed, two from Kosovo's capital, Pristina and one from the village Kijevo of Mališevo and the number of positive cases rose to 94.
+On 29 March, two new cases of coronavirus are confirmed, two from Kosovo's capital, Pristina and one from the village Kijevo of Malisheva and the number of positive cases rose to 94.

-On 30 March, 12 new cases of coronavirus are confirmed, five from Mališevo, three from Kosovo Polje, two from Kosovo's capital, Pristina, one from Mitrovica (later confirmed as case from North Mitrovica) and one from Kamenica and the number of positive cases rose to 106.
+On 30 March, 12 new cases of coronavirus are confirmed, five from Malisheva, three from Kosovo Polje, two from Kosovo's capital, Pristina, one from Mitrovica (later confirmed as case from North Mitrovica) and one from Kamenica and the number of positive cases rose to 106.

 On 31 March, two new cases of coronavirus are confirmed, one as a case of contact of two positive relatives with coronavirus from Gjakova and one from Prizren, who was infected during a visit abroad.
-On that day confirmed that five cases with coronavirus have been cured and four other cases have been infected, infected are two from North Mitrovica, one from Vučitrn and one from Mališevo.
+On that day confirmed that five cases with coronavirus have been cured and four other cases have been infected, infected are two from North Mitrovica, one from Vushtrri and one from Malisheva.